xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 ### Microservices and zero administation

-The design and capabilities of ArangoDB are geared towards usage in modern microservice architectures of applications.
-With the [Foxx services](../Foxx/README.md) it is very easy to deploy a data centric microservice within an ArangoDB cluster.
+The design and capabilities of AvocadoDB are geared towards usage in modern microservice architectures of applications.
+With the [Foxx services](../Foxx/README.md) it is very easy to deploy a data centric microservice within an AvocadoDB cluster.

-In addition, one can deploy multiple instances of ArangoDB within the same project.
+In addition, one can deploy multiple instances of AvocadoDB within the same project.
 One part of the project might need a scalable document store, another might need a graph database, and yet another might need the full power of a multi-model database actually mixing the various